andre-beeclever/modular-theme/README.md

 - variables & functions should be formatted as `camelCase`
 - do not use `var` use `const` where ever possible and `let` when necessary
 - use arrow functions `() => {}` where possible

+## Theme events

+- cart:add      fired when an item is added to cart
+- cart:changed  fired when the cart changed in another way than an added item.